cashmusic/rackspace-template/README.md

 Next, configure Vagrant for your environment (only required if your platform repo is in a non-standard location, or if you want to change the IP address or CPU/memory configuration).

-5. Copy `Vagrantfile.local.example` to `Vagrantfile.local`
+1. Copy `Vagrantfile.local.example` to `Vagrantfile.local`
-6. Edit `Vagrantfile.local` to point the dev mount to your local clone of the Platform repo.
+2. Edit `Vagrantfile.local` to point the dev mount to your local clone of the Platform repo.
 Optionally configure the VM CPU and memory allocations or VM IP address.
-7. If you haven't installed the vagrant-hostsupdater plugin, you'll need to edit your /etc/hosts file on the host machine to add an entry for the virtual machine do this for you automatically).
+3. If you haven't installed the vagrant-hostsupdater plugin, you'll need to edit your /etc/hosts file on the host machine to add an entry for the virtual machine do this for you automatically).
 The host entry should look like the following, using whichever IP you definied in `Vagrantfile.local` -- default is 10.10.10.20.

 ```
 10.10.10.20     vagrant-multi1.cashmusic.org
 ```

 You're good.
-Now all you need is:
+Now all you need is*:

 ```
 vagrant up
 ```